Best Medical Alert Systems of 2025

 How to choose a medical alert system

-According to Dr. Rankine, when thinking about features you want in a medical alert system, consider things such as GPS monitoring, battery life, wearable options such as pendants or built-in watches, activity tracking and whether or not the alert system has app capability for family members to check in.
+According to Dr. Rankine, when thinking about features you want in a medical alert system, also consider GPS monitoring, battery life, wearable options such as pendants or built-in watches, activity tracking and whether or not the alert system has app capability for family members to check in.

-1. Think about who’s going to use the system
+1. Think about who’s going to use the medical alert system

 As you shop for a medical alert system, make sure it’s functional for the person who will be using it most, whether that’s you or your loved one.
 Think about: